SuperMuctec/Supermuctec.github.io/README.md

 - **🌈 Gradient Navigation Bar**
   A stunning gradient bar with smooth hover transitions for easy navigation.

-- **📱 Fully Responsive Design**
-  Optimized for all devices—desktop, tablet, and mobile.

 - **🎨 Interactive Profile Card**
   Includes a customizable profile image, stats, and a call-to-action button.